xylafur/cosc4368-AI-GroupProject/README.md

             world, there are too many ambigious questions.
 Does the world own the agent, or does the agent own the world?
 If the answer is both, then who holds the information about the position of the agent?
+            Both?
+Then we have to update both objects each time the agent moves.

     agent.py
         Has the definition of the Agent object.
 The Agent object represents out agent that goes around picking up and dropping off blocks.

-        The agent keeps track of his position in the world, and exposes the user functions that allow him to move either north, south, east or west as well as pick up and drop off blocks
+        The agent keeps track of his position in the world as an x y position, and exposes the user functions that allow him to move either north, south, east or west as well as pick up and drop off blocks

     qtable.py
         Has the definition for the qtable that will store all of our data.